 \section{I. Introduction}

-Kinetic Inductance Detectors (KIDs) \cite{DayPK, Mazin, NoisePropGao, AIP} for astronomy contain resonators which experience noise, related to noise in qubits for quantum information processing (QIP) \cite{PRL123, Oliver, NATURE, APL2008, McRae}.
-For KID-based millimeter and submillimeter-wave astronomical imaging systems \cite{Maloney2010, Monfardini2011, Galitzki2016} the signal band of interest has frequency noise which appears as a strong 1/f-like noise spectrum.
-This necessitates implementing scan strategies and signal modulation techniques to mitigate their influence on the final observational data products in order to achieve the underlying device sensitivity \cite{Wright1996, Maino2002, Miller2016}.
-More generally speaking, if unaddressed in such applications -- the presence of residual low frequency variations introduces correlated noise which can lead to increased effective noise levels and systematic artifacts that include image striping and amplitude calibration errors.
-While significant progress has been made over the past two decades in reducing low frequency noise in KIDs, developing sensitive detectors with lower noise remains the primary technical challenge for many current and future astrophysical observatories \cite{omid1, omid2, omid3}.
+Kinetic Inductance Detectors (KIDs) \cite{DayPK, Mazin, NoisePropGao, AIP} for astronomy contain resonators that experience noise which is similar to the noise in qubits for quantum information processing (QIP) \cite{PRL123, Oliver, NATURE, APL2008, McRae}.
+For KID-based millimeter and submillimeter-wave astronomical imaging systems \cite{Maloney2010, Monfardini2011, Galitzki2016} the signal band of interest contains frequency noise that appears as a strong $1/f$-like noise spectrum.
+To achieve the underlying device sensitivity, scan strategies and signal modulation techniques must be implemented to mitigate the influence of noise on the final observational data products \cite{Wright1996, Maino2002, Miller2016}.
+More generally speaking, if unaddressed in such applications, the presence of residual low-frequency variations introduces correlated noise which can lead to increased effective noise levels and systematic artifacts that include image striping and amplitude calibration errors.
+While significant progress has been made over the past two decades in reducing low-frequency noise in KIDs, developing sensitive detectors with lower noise remains the primary technical challenge for many current and future astrophysical observatories \cite{omid1, omid2, omid3}.